November 20, 2013

 Related Posts

-Linda Keith CPA is an expert in credit risk readiness and credit analysis.
-She trains banks and credit unions throughout the United States, both in-house and in open-enrollment sessions, on Tax Return and Financial Statement Analysis.
+Linda Keith is an expert in credit risk readiness and credit analysis training.
+She trains financial institutions throughout the United States on both Tax Return and Financial Statement Analysis.

 She is in the trenches with lenders, analysts and underwriters helping them say "yes" to good loans.